nextstrain/flu_frequencies/CONTRIBUTING.md

-# Requirements
-* [Python] version 3.x
-* [node] version 14+
-*
+This document provides some instructions for setting up a development environment for working on the front end of this module.
+These steps assume that you are on a Debian/Ubuntu system (I was running Ubuntu 20.04) without any additional Node-related packages installed.
+It should not require super-user privileges.

 # Installation
-These steps were used to install dependencies and this module on a system running Ubuntu 20.04 without any additional Node-related packages installed.
 1. Clone this repository and enter the package root with `cd flu_frequencies/web`.
 2. The version of NodeJS provided with Ubuntu 20 is too old (v10.19.0).
 To install a newer version that co-exists with the system version, I used [Node Version Manager](https://github.com/nvm-sh/nvm).
 Use one of the [installation script](https://github.com/nvm-sh/nvm#install--update-script) provided by the developers.
 This creates a hidden directory `.nvm` under `$HOME`.
    ```console